eliujulian/expenses_visualisation/readme.md

 One thing to notice is, while bigger households spend more in total, they spend less per person (eg. 1,531 € per person in a single household, 778 € per person in household of 5 people and up).
-This brings the spending per person of large households very near te the spending per person in a household with a jobless main income earner (726 € per person).
+This brings the spending per person of large households very near to the spending per person in a household with a jobless main income earner (726 € per person).
 Large households are usually families that have many kids.
 These have apparently often only the financial means of a jobless living of wellfare.